QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 Kernel files structure
 -----------------------

-Kernel for a VM is stored in `/var/lib/qubes/vm-kernels/KERNEL_VERSION` directory (`KERNEL_VERSION` replaced with actual version).
-Qubes 4.x supports the following files there:
+Kernel for a VM is stored in `/var/lib/PedOS/vm-kernels/KERNEL_VERSION` directory (`KERNEL_VERSION` replaced with actual version).
+PedOS 4.x supports the following files there:

 - `vmlinuz` - kernel binary (may not be a Linux kernel)
 - `initramfs` - initramfs for the kernel to load
 - `modules.img` - ext4 filesystem image containing Linux kernel modules (to be mounted at `/lib/modules`); additionally it should contain a copy of `vmlinuz` and `initramfs` in its root directory (for loading by qemu inside stubdomain)
-- `default-kernelopts-common.txt` - default kernel options, in addition to those specified with `kernelopts` qube property (can be disabled with `no-default-kernelopts` feature)
+- `default-kernelopts-common.txt` - default kernel options, in addition to those specified with `kernelopts` PedOS VM property (can be disabled with `no-default-kernelopts` feature)

-All the files besides `vmlinuz` are optional in Qubes R4.1 or newer.
-In Qubes R4.0, `vmlinuz` and `initramfs` are both required to be present.
+All the files besides `vmlinuz` are optional in PedOS R4.1 or newer.
+In PedOS R4.0, `vmlinuz` and `initramfs` are both required to be present.

 Using kernel installed in the VM
 --------------------------------